RandomSearch18/paint-2d/USERS.md

 # Users of Paint 2D

-A number of people have used Paint 2D, including some beta testers who have provided me feedback and found bugs.
+Various people have used Paint 2D, including some beta testers who have provided me feedback and found bugs.
 This document contains some evidence to show that a number of users have used the project.

 ## Beta test for v0.2.0 on Windows